suffolklibraries/sljekyll/_events/lowestoft-2019-07-02-protest.md

 ---
-name: "Screening: <cite>Britain on Film: Protest!</cite> from the BFI - POSTPONED"
+name: "Screening: <cite>Britain on Film: Protest!</cite> from the BFI"
 location: lowestoft-library
 location-text: Lowestoft Library
-event-start-date: 2019-06-18
+event-start-date: 2019-07-02
 event-start-time: 1400
 event-ticket-price: free but donations appreciated
 breadcrumb: y
 ---

-**This event has been POSTPONED.
-We'll let you know as soon as we have a new date.**

 Everyone is invited to join us in our regular Time Out slot for a screening of the BFI film <cite>Britain on Film: Protest!</cite>.